AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 The revamped Stingray and the Beast lightmap bakers now reflect more meaningful baker settings.
 See ~{ About baking with the Stingray baker }~ and ~{ About baking with Beast }~ for the updated options.

+## Ready to learn Stingray?

+With Stingray 1.6, we aim to give you two things you need when learning anything new: more time, and some advice on where to start!

+Hobbyists, enthusiasts, and early adopters can now run Stingray using a Startup license, which lets you run Stingray free for one year for non-commercial projects.
+If the 30-day trial period was just not enough, the Stingray Startup license is for you.
+For more information, check out the Stingray installation topic.

+In addition, if you're tired of searching for and watching tutorial videos, pop open the Stingray **Help** menu and select the brand new top-secret Stingray **Hands-on Training Mission**.
+We've added 5 quick, *interactive* tutorial lessons that take you through the Stingray basics, and get you well on your way to creating your own project.
+(Pssst - it's not really a secret.
+Let us know what you think!)
+We added a note about this in the ~{ Getting Started }~ topic.

 ## Experimental features